Nordland: Climate

-The warmest temperature recorded in Nordland is 35 °C recorded July 27, 2019 at Mosjøen airport, this is also a tie with the national high for July.
+The warmest temperature recorded in Nordland is 35 °C recorded July 27, 2019 at Mosjøen Airport, this is also a tie with the national high for July.
 On the same day, Laksfors south of Mosjøen recorded 35.6 °C but this recording was not approved due to too much vegetation and gravel near the weather station.
-Also on the same day, Saltdal recorded 34.6 °C, this is the warmest temperature ever recorded in Norway north of the Arctic Circle.
+Also on the same day, Saltdal Municipality recorded 34.6 °C, this is the warmest temperature ever recorded in Norway north of the Arctic Circle.

 The warmest month recorded in Nordland was July 2014 with mean 19.3 °C at Mosjøen airport and Mo i Rana airport, while the warmest average daily high was at Laksfors with 26.6 °C the same month.
-The coldest low ever recorded in Nordland is -44.5 °C on December 30, 1978 in Svenningdal valley in Grane.
+The coldest low ever recorded in Nordland is -44.5 °C on December 30, 1978 in Svenningdal valley in Grane Municipality.